Run the interactive server installer

 In the Configuration Details dialog box, enter the port number for Common Tomcat.
 The default port is 8080.

 Windows: By default, Common Tomcat runs under the Windows System Account.
-To run it under a specific user, for example, when you are using network shares that Deployment Automation must have permission to access as part of its core processing, you must change the login information in the Common Tomcat service properties.
-The default service name is Micro Focus Common Tomcat 8.
+To run it under a specific user, for example, when you are using network shares that Deployment Automation needs permission to access as part of its core processing, you must change the login information in the Common Tomcat service properties.
+The default service name is OpenText Common Tomcat.
 For details on changing Tomcat service properties, see the Apache Tomcat documentation.

 Click Install.
 The installation finishes and the summary is displayed.